jecs-imperial/occam-pearce-kelly/README.md

-# Pearce-Kelly
+# Occam Pearce-Kelly

-An implementation of the Pearce-Kelly algorithm.
+An implementation of the Pearce-Kelly algorithm for [Occam](https://github.com/jecs-imperial/occam).

 ### Contents